Fast and accurate computation of classical Gaussian quadratures: Gauss--Jacobi quadrature

 is such that $\{z^{(i)}\}_{i=1}^{\infty}\subset I$ and it converges monotonically to the root ${ \rm a}$ with order of convergence $4$ if $\Omega (z)$ is not constant (in which case the method is exact). \end{theorem}

 The previous theorem gives a procedure to compute successive zeros in the direction of decreasing values of $\Omega (z)$.
 For a simple application of the method it is convenient that the monotonicity properties of $\Omega (z)$ are available and that the variation of the coefficient $\Omega (z)$ is as small as possible, because the method is exact if $\Omega(z)$ is constant.
 Different changes of variable can be considered such that the transformed differential equation becomes suitable in this sense.
 This has to be combined with an adequate method for computing the Jacobi polynomial and its derivative (or related functions\footnote{Notice that the fixed point method applies to ODEs in normal form, and that transforming the ODE to this form may require a change of function, as for example in Eq. (\ref{Yt})}); in our algorithms, as in \cite{Gil:2021:FAR}, the main method considered for this purpose is Taylor series, with the successive derivatives in the series computed by differentiation of the ODE satisfied by Jacobi polynomials (or related functions).
+This approach was earlier considered in \cite{Glaser:2007:AFA}, and it is a simple but effective method of computation which, however, needs to be complemented with some alternative methods in the Jacobi case (and also for Gauss--Laguerre, as we later discuss).

 The algorithm for the general Jacobi case combines the use of three different changes of variable.
-For computing the Jacobi polynomial and its derivative (or related functions) with Taylor series the original variable $x$ is used because the differential equation has polynomial coefficents and it is therefore easy to differentiate.
+For computing the Jacobi polynomial and its derivative (or related functions) with Taylor series the original variable $x$ is used because the differential equation has polynomial coefficients and it is therefore easy to differentiate.
 The principal change of variable considered for the applying the fixed point method is $z=\tanh^{-1}(x)$; the coefficient of the Liouville-transformed ODE in normal form in the variable $z$ has even simpler monotonicity properties than that of Eq. (\ref{EDOt}).
 Finally, for nodes close to the end points $\pm 1$ the angular variable $\theta=\arccos x$ is used to refine the results obtained with the fixed point method associated to the principal change of variable.